lucidBrot/cevi-versand/README.md

 Not relevant to the average user.

-If you want to clone this repository and build the executable yourself, you might need to install the dependencies for [winres](https://github.com/mxre/winres).
+If you want to clone this repository and build the executable yourself for windows, you might need to install the dependencies for [winres](https://github.com/mxre/winres).

+If you are compiling on ubuntu, you need `openssl-dev` and `pkg-config`.
+Both are available in apt-get.
+On debian, `openssl-dev` is called differently.

 Note that this repository is **currently not licensed to you**.
 The source code belongs to me, but I do hereby grant you explicit permission to use the executables.